ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4  4-IN-1-OUT Mixing Color Hotend/M4_V6/readme.md

 #### :loudspeaker: **Please note**
 - **The cooling fan must be turned on** (when the temperature of the hot end is higher than 60°C), otherwise the hot end may be blocked or even damaged.
  - By default, the **working voltage** of the fan and heater at the hot end is **DC 24V**.
 #### Please following the define of terminals to connect the hotend to your control board.
-- Wiring of Z8P (Extend cable is omitted in the below picture)
 - **Without extend cable**
 ![](./wiring1.jpg)
 - **With extend cable**